VxMxPx/mysli/packages/mysli/util/tplp/doc/README.md

 which can be included and used with:

 ```
-::use vendor/package
+::use vendor.package
 {var|package/method:parameter}
 ```

 ... or if you want to alias is:

 ```
-::use vendor/package as pkg
+::use vendor.package -> pkg
 {var|pkg/method:param}
 ```